Carlos Vargas (baseball): Arizona Diamondbacks

 The Guardians traded Vargas to the Arizona Diamondbacks on November 15, 2022, in exchange for minor league pitcher Ross Carver.
 Vargas made the Diamondbacks' 2023 Opening Day roster.
 In five major league appearances for Arizona, he logged a 5.79 ERA with seven strikeouts across 4 2/3 innings.
 The Diamondbacks optioned Vargas to the Triple-A Reno Aces on April 12, where he spent the remainder of the year.

 Seattle Mariners

 On November 22, 2023, the Diamondbacks traded Vargas and catcher Seby Zavala to the Seattle Mariners in exchange for third baseman Eugenio Suárez.
 He was optioned to the Triple-A Tacoma Rainiers to begin the 2024 season.
 In 55 appearances for Tacoma, Vargas had a 2–5 record and 3.54 ERA with 40 strikeouts and two saves across 53 1/3 innings pitched.

 Vargas made the Mariners' 2025 Opening Day roster.
 In 70 games, he had 5–5 record and 3.97 ERA, earning his first major league save on May 6.

+Vargas was placed on the injured list to begin the 2026 season due to a lat strain.
+He was transferred to the 60-day injured list on April 8, 2026.
+Vargas was activated for his season debut on August 21.